 - How there’s no such thing as “Alternative Medicine.”
 If it is a medicine and it heals people, it’s just plain ol’ medicine.

 - How sometimes natural supplements and natural alternatives can be just as dangerous as pharmaceutical drugs.

 - How generally there’s hardly any science or valid studies to back the supplement companies’ claims.

 - How the founding fathers behind The National Health Federation (the lobbying group that played a key role in neutering the FDA and that’s still around today) was comprised of:

 - A man who made his fortune selling arsenic and laxatives to cancer patients

 - A man who sold a tea made up of bacteria found in human feces for $125 per quart, claiming it treated cancer.
 Eventually his medical license was revoked, was fined $10k, and sentenced to four years in prison.

 - A man who sold a “cleansing program”, comprised of fasting, herbal laxatives, and black coffee enemas.
 Later he was also sentenced to one year in prison for his false claims.

-- How parents have influenced the death of their children, listening to “witch doctors” who had no understanding of the human body, medicine, or science.
+- How parents have contributed to the death of their children, listening to “witch doctors” who had no understanding of the human body, medicine, or science.

 Enough about what’s in it, just trust me, you have to check it out.
 It is easy to read and extremely informative.
 The author, though a bit biased, works his facts into a compelling story so it’s not as abrasive as reading a history book.